hi. glad you’re here!

 Diversity and inclusion are necessary in the spaces we grow and interact in now more than ever.
 Representation in mainstream culture shouldn’t be a luxury, it should be the norm.

 It’s this principle that gave life to Kishmish.
 That, paired with the sad realization that cards targeted towards South Asians, particularly young Muslims was bleak.
-There was no comparable Eid card for the dope Christmas card at Paper Source.
+There was no comparable Eid card for the dope Christmas card at Paper Source (but now there is!).
 And if there was you had seen it.
 The quintessential quatrefoil design with a half crescent peeking through a tiny minaret in a lazy shade of green with copy that read, “Eid Mubarak” in Times New Roman.
 For a holiday celebrated twice a year by a faith of over 1 billion this was disenchanting.

 We’re on a journey to make gifting relatable and frequent one kishmish-ism at a time.
 Hope you love what we make as much as we love making it.